 To Reheat: Put the sauce in a heat proof bowl and set over a pan of boiling water (this is called a double boiler).
 Make sure the water is not touching the bowl.
 Stir until the sauce is warmed through.
 Alternatively, heat in the microwave at 50% power in bursts of 15 seconds, stirring in between.

-- Salted Caramel: Use up to 4 tsp of Morton Kosher Salt
+- Salted Caramel: Use up to 4 teaspoons of Morton Kosher Salt

-- Vanilla Cinnamon Caramel Sauce: After the sauce has reached the desired texture, add 1 tsp of vanilla extract and 1/2 tsp of ground cinnamon.
+- Vanilla Cinnamon Caramel Sauce: After the sauce has reached the desired texture, add 1 teaspoon of vanilla extract and 1/2 teaspoon of ground cinnamon.

 - Vegan Caramel Sauce (aka Coconut Caramel Sauce): Replace the heavy cream with full fat coconut milk.

-- Bourbon Caramel Sauce: After the sauce has reached the desired texture, stir in 2 TBSP bourbon off the heat.
+- Bourbon Caramel Sauce: After the sauce has reached the desired texture, stir in 2 tablespoons bourbon off the heat.